swiftlang/vscode-swift/README.md

 - **args** (required): list of arguments for the base command.
 Each argument will be individually quoted if it contains spaces.
 - **group** (optional): either `"build"` or `"test"`.
 - **label** (optional): a name for the task.
 You should overwrite this property to differentiate your customized task from the ones provided by this extension.
 - **detail** (optional): a description of this task.
-If not provided, the task’zs command (including its arguments) will be used instead.
+If not provided, the task’s command (including its arguments) will be used instead.